Philippines: LNG Boom in the Verde Island Passage

 Underwater Threat

-Along with the LNG carriers comes an increased risk of accidents.
-AG&P and the other LNG companies cannot rule out toxic leaks and spills from their carriers and terminals.12233 The worst oil spill in Philippine history showed the dangers of ship accidents and spills for the marine wildlife of the Philippines.
-In 2006, an oil tanker sank near the island of Guimaras and leaked oil into the ocean.
-A large part of the birds and fish that lived around the island died and disappeared.
-This put an end to the livelihood of more than 20,000 fishermen.12235 If the LNG companies’ plans go forward, the corals, fish, birds and coastal people of the Verde Island Passage could be next.
+All the new fossil infrastructure means the waters of Batangas could soon be dominated by LNG carriers.
+Along with LNG carriers comes an increased risk of accidents.
+AG&P and the other gas companies cannot rule out toxic leaks and spills from their carriers, terminals and power plants.15627 The most recent oil spill in the Philippines shows the dangers of ship accidents and spills for the nation's marine wildlife.
+In February 2023, an oil tanker sank near the island of Mindoro in the Verde Island Passage and leaked oil into the ocean.
+The oil slick blackened beaches and mangrove forests while volunteers tried to contain the spill in a race against time.
+Birds, fish and plants were coated in oil.
+More than 26,000 fishers can no longer earn a living.15629 If the gas companies’ plans go forward, the corals, fish, birds and coastal people would face even greater risks to their lives and livelihoods.

 Credit: Ceed Philippines